 Deepfake content is created through a machine learning technique known as GAN (generative adversarial network).
 GANs use two neural nets: a generator and a discriminator.
 These are constantly competing against each other.

-The generator will try to create a realistic image, while the discriminator will attempt to determine if it is fake or not.
+The generator will try to create a realistic image, while the discriminator will attempt to determine if it is a deepfake or not.
 If the generator fools the discriminator, the discriminator uses information gathered to become a better judge.
 Likewise, if the discriminator determines the generator’s image is a fake, the generator will get better at creating a fake image.
 The never-ending cycle can continue until an image, video, or audio is no longer noticeably fake to human perspective.

 More posts about